Blog

 There are five different forms of the Vata dosha.
 These are called Vayus and have different purposes in the body.

 1. Prana Vayu is centered in the brain.
 It moves through the head towards the throat and chest to regulate vital processes like inhalation and swallowing.
+Its imbalance can cause Anxiety, confusion, dizziness, breathlessness, and speech disorders.

 2. Vyana Vayu is centered in the heart. from there, it moves throughout the body and governs the circulatory system.
+Its imbalance can lead to poor circulation, high blood pressure, heart palpitations, joint pain and excessive sweating.

-3. Udana Vayu starts from the chest cavity and moves upward to regulate memory, speech, exhalation, etc.
+3. Udana Vayu starts from the chest cavity and moves upward to regulate memory, speech, exhalation, etc. Its imbalance can lead to speech difficulties, asthma, throat problems, lack of enthusiasm, depression.

 4. Samana Vayu is the equalizing air centered in the small intestine.
 It controls the digestive processes and maintains overall bodily balance.
+Its imbalance can lead to indigestion, loss of appetite, bloating, irregular bowel movements.

 5. Apana Vayus is concentrated in the small intestine and is in charge of processes like elimination, menstruation, urination, and sexual activity.
+Its Imbalance can lead to Constipation, diarrhea, menstrual disorders, urinary problems, and sexual dysfunction.

 Vata Dosha Imbalance